Mahaboobsab/Swift-UI-QA/README.md

 # Swift UI - QA
 Consist important interview Questions &amp; Answer's

+## Qestion 1: Why Swift UI uses struct for view insted of class?
+- structs are much better than classes in performance.
+- No need to worry about memory leaks & thread saftey.
+- Swift UI creates views in multiple times, & using structs helps us in managing these instances effectively.

-## Qestion 1:  SwiftUI - Automatic Accessibility Support
+## Qestion 2:  SwiftUI - Automatic Accessibility Support
 - SwiftUI provides built-in accessibility features that work automatically with minimal developer effort.
 - Unlike UIKit, where you have to manually configure accessibility for each UI element, SwiftUI infers accessibility traits, labels, and roles based on the view type and content.